CSIRO-enviro-informatics/mb16cc-linkset/README.md

 Number of links | 700754
-Number of items in Dataset A (from) not linked | *not yet calculated* Number of items in Dataset B (to) not linked | *not yet calculated* Number of link creation methods used | 1 (a spacial intersection) Numbers of uses of each link-creation method | 14502000
+Number of items in Dataset A (from) not linked | *not yet calculated* Number of items in Dataset B (to) not linked | *not yet calculated* Number of link creation methods used | 1 (a spatial intersection) Numbers of uses of each link-creation method | 700754

 ## Rights & License